-8.4.6.1.
+8.4.7.1.
 Number of parking spaces.

-a.
+- a.
 Not more than one and a half (1 1⁄2) off-street automobile parking spaces per Residential Dwelling Unit shall be required in the MCMOD.
 More than three (3) automobile parking spaces per Residential Dwelling Unit shall not be allowed in the MCMOD, except by waiver from the Planning Board during Site Plan Review.
-On-street parking may be counted toward the required number of parking spaces with a waiver by the Planning Board during Site Plan Review.
+On-street parking may be counted toward the required number of parking spaces with a waiver by the Planning Board during Site Plan Review. - b.

-b.
 Parking for Mixed-Use.
 The required number of parking spaces for a mix of uses on a lot or development site shall be based on an evaluation, prepared by the applicant, of shared parking demand following the procedures of the Urban Land Institute (ULI) Shared Parking Manual (latest edition), the Institute of Transportation Engineers (ITE) Shared Parking Guidelines (latest addition), or other approved procedures determined by the Planning Board.
-A formal shared parking evaluation may be waived by the Planning Board during Site Plan Review where there is established experience with the land use mix and its impact is expected to be minimal.
+A formal shared parking evaluation may be waived by the Planning Board during Site Plan Review where there is established experience with the land use mix and its impact is expected to be minimal. - c.

-c.
 A minimum of one-quarter (1/4) covered bicycle parking spaces shall be provided per each dwelling unit that is not provided with a dedicated garage parking space.
 These covered bicycle parking spaces shall be located no further from the building entrance than the off-street vehicle parking spaces intended for use by the building's occupants.

-d.
+- d.
 A minimum of one (1) bicycle parking space shall be provided per one thousand (1,000) square feet of commercial use.
-The bicycle parking spaces shall be located no further from the principal entrance to the commercial use than the closest vehicle parking space.
+The bicycle parking spaces shall be located no further from the principal entrance to the commercial use than the closest vehicle parking space. - 8.4.7.2.

-- 8.4.6.2.
 The provisions of the Regulations of the Planning Board of the Town of West Newbury Governing the Design, Construction and Maintenance of Off-Street Parking and Loading Areas, March 22, 1982 shall in no way be construed as precluding development of multi-family housing as-of-right.
-The Planning Board shall waive any provision of the Regulations that is not objective or that renders multi-family housing infeasible. - 8.4.7.
-Exceptions from Provisions of the Underlying Zoning - 8.4.7.1.
-Section 5.8.
-Lots in Two Districts does not apply to the MCMOD.
-Where a MCMOD boundary line divides a lot in single ownership at the time of adoption of this Section 8.4, the provisions of this Section only apply to that portion of a lot that is included in the MCMOD.
-The portion of such a lot that is not included in the MCMOD is subject to the underlying zoning, except that it may be used for stormwater infrastructure, wastewater infrastructure, and open space uses associated with development in the MCMOD.
-Streets and/or driveways developed under the provisions of a MCMOD may not be used to access single-family houses on the portion of such a lot that is not included in the MCMOD. - 8.4.7.2.
+The Planning Board shall waive any provision of the Regulations that is not objective or that renders multi-family housing infeasible. - 8.4.8.
+Exceptions from Provisions of the Underlying Zoning - 8.4.8.1.
 Exceptions from Section 8.1.
 Floodplain Overlay District.
 As-of-right development in the MCMOD shall not require a Special Permit to comply with the requirements of Section 8.1.
 All other provisions of Section 8.1 shall apply.
-To that end, for as-of-right development on the MCMOD:

-a.
-The first sentence of the Section 8.1.7 "Permit Required" shall be revised to strike the words "a Special Permit" and replace them with "Site Plan Review."

-b.
-The first sentence of Section 8.1.8, "Application Procedure" shall not apply.
+To that end, for as-of-right development on the MCMOD: - a.
+The first sentence of the Section 8.1.7 "Permit Required" shall be revised to strike the words "a Special Permit" and replace them with "Site Plan Review." - b.
+The first sentence of Section 8.1.8, "Application Procedure" shall not apply. - c.

-c.
 Section 8.1.20.
-"Planning Board Findings" shall be replaced with the following text: "An as-of-right use in the MCMOD that is subject to the Floodplain Overlay District, shall comply with the following additional Development Standards:

-i.
-Such proposals shall not increase potential damage caused by flood;
+"Planning Board Findings" shall be replaced with the following text: "An as-of-right use in the MCMOD that is subject to the Floodplain Overlay District, shall comply with the following additional Development Standards: - i.
+Such proposals shall not increase potential damage caused by flood; - ii.

-ii.
 All public utilities and facilities shall be located and constructed to minimize or eliminate flood damage;